goyeet/The-Great-Firewall-of-Santa-Cruz/README.md

-# Assignment 7 - The Great Firewall of Santa Cruz
+# The Great Firewall of Santa Cruz

+NOTE: This program is adapted from a Computer Systems and C Programming assignment.

 This C program is a word filtering program that filters out and reports bad words parsed from stdin.